Slipknot Videography

 Director: Hans Hmmers Jr

-Video: Their second single Wait and Bleed is thought by many fans to be their first single, but it was actually Spit It Out.
+Their second single Wait and Bleed is thought by many fans to be their first single, but it was actually Spit It Out.
 The music video for "Spit It Out" is a parody of the movie, The Shining.